Is sleep apnea dangerous?

 • Strokes.
 The American Academy of Sleep Medicine conducted a 20-year study that showed people with moderate to severe Obstructive Sleep Apnea were nearly 4 times more likely to have a stroke than people without.

 So now you know the answer to the question, “Is Sleep Apnea dangerous?”
 Are you ready to take snoring seriously?
 It’s time to get on a path to good health.
-Visit Rondeau and Associates today to start your path to understanding if you have sleep apnea, and how it can be treated.
+Visit Dr. Sep today to start your path to understanding if you have sleep apnea, and how it can be treated.

 You might also enjoy